Air Canada Logo

 Air Canada Logo 1987-1994

-During this period, the logo was dominated by a combination of red and black.
-A circle with a leaf in the center was painted in red (more precisely, light burgundy), and the name of the air carrier was painted in black.
-Moreover, the designers rearranged the inscription and placed it in one row under the icon.
-Instead of capital letters, they used lowercase letters.
+During this period, the logo was dominated by red and black colors.
+The circle with a leaf in the center was painted in red (or rather, light maroon) color, and the name of the air carrier – in black.
+In addition, the designers reconfigured the lettering and placed it in one row below the badge.
+Instead of capital letters, lowercase letters were used.

 1994 – 2005